kevgleeson78/Gesture-Based-UI-Project/README.md

  The combination of up and down are evaluated within an if statement and if true we have a yes gesture.

- !(left && right) condition is used to only detect up and down head movments.
+ !(left && right) condition is used to only detect up and down head movements.
  This can then be used to call the methods we need.

  ```C#